 Continue to 29 of 30 below.

-- If you have a guest room and the bed hasn’t been used in a while, strip the bed down to the mattress and wash everything including mattress pad and duvet cover.
+- If you have a guest room and the bed hasn’t been used in a while, strip the bed down to the mattress and wash all the linens.

 29 of 30

-- Did you keep a list of things to sell and consign?
-Now is the day to either take your items to the consignment store or photograph your items to sell them on eBay, Craigslist or any of the places you can sell clothing online.
+- Did you keep a list of items to sell?
+Now is the day to take your items to the consignment store or to photograph them to sell online.

 30 of 30